leoipn/Project_2/README.md

 We would like to study these changes through Data Analytics.

 As a team we are always close to music.
 Music is an universal language, like programming languages it has been the union of many cultures and traditions.
-We would like to explore artists, genders, popularity and music itself
+We would like to explore universal artists, genders, popularity and music lisetened around the world using one of the most important platform for online streaming.

 ## Team Members: